Call Today! 888-234-8376

 With ANY OCCUPATION definition of total disability requires that you are unable to perform the substantial and material duties of any gainful occupation.
-Do you see what they did here?
 That is a vague definition and applies to pretty much any work out there.

-So, if you just spent 8 years busting your hump to become a brain surgeon and you damage your dominant hand in the car door, under any occupation definition you would not receive benefits if you became a consultant or some other job that was related to your field.
+So, if you worked as a brain surgeon and injured your dominant hand in a car door, under the any occupation definition, you would not receive benefits if you became a consultant or some other job that was related to your field.

 - Guaranteed Renewable

 When you take out a private long term disability insurance policy the last thing you want to be worried about is the provider raising premiums on you.
 So, the remedy is to get a policy that is noncancelable.

 Noncancelable means the premiums remain fixed for the life of the policy.
 The alternative is guaranteed renewable, which provides that the carrier reserves the right to raise premiums on a specific class down the road.
 You are guaranteed the right to renew your coverage until the policy end date, but the insurer reserves the right to raise your disability income insurance rates.